 Call St. Olaf

 Call the St. Olaf International and Off-Campus Studies (IOS) crisis line 24/7 at 507-321-2100.
 IOS can offer specific guidance on next steps, such as seeking medical attention, reporting the incident to local authorities, and/or filing a complaint with the College about the incident.
-If you report the incident to the International and Off-Campus Studies office, we must notify the St. Olaf Title IX team.
+If you report the incident to the International and Off-Campus Studies office, we must notify the St. Olaf Title IX Coordinator.
 While confidentiality cannot be guaranteed, your privacy is our priority.

 When harassment or misconduct occurs in the course of an off-campus program, there are many different factors that may affect the next steps to be taken.
 Laws and procedures in other countries, as well as policies and procedures in host institutions, may differ from US law and St. Olaf policy.
 Moreover, the application of St. Olaf policies to a particular case will depend on whether all parties involved are St. Olaf students or employees, or whether non-St. Olaf individuals are involved as well.

 Because of the uniqueness of every case, International and Off-Campus Studies staff will guide you through your resources and options, including providing assistance in determining who else you wish to notify about the incident (such as Consular Affairs at the local US embassy or consulate, local law enforcement, the program liaison at the host institution, or a support person such as a friend or parent), and in reporting to the St. Olaf Title IX Coordinator.
-If all the individuals involved are students, IOS will confer with the Title IX team to determine whether and how to adapt measures that would normally be taken on campus (such as a No-Contact Order between the parties) to the unique circumstances of an off-campus program.
+If all the individuals involved are students, IOS will confer with the Title IX Coordinator to determine whether and how to adapt measures that would normally be taken on campus (such as a No-Contact Order between the parties) to the unique circumstances of an off-campus program.

 Seek Ongoing Support

 Encourage the St. Olaf individuals involved to seek ongoing support.
-Anyone affected by sexual harassment or sexual misconduct, whether as complainant or respondent, may benefit from ongoing support following their return to campus.
+Anyone affected by sexual harassment or sexual misconduct, whether as a reporting party or responding party, may benefit from ongoing support following their return to campus.
 Support is available from both confidential and non-confidential resources, and from both campus- and community-based individuals.

 Responding to prior harassment or misconduct reported during the off-campus program